-International students are considered under the same need-based financial aid policies as U.S. citizens when it comes to many Harvard colleges and graduate schools.
-This means that nationality or citizenship does not automatically disqualify you from receiving aid.
-However, eligibility, amounts, and what is covered (tuition, housing, insurance, etc.) differ by program and school (e.g. Harvard College, Harvard Business School, Graduate School of Education, etc.).
-Also, some fellowships and grants are offered or administered by specific departments or external donors.
-It’s important to explore both university-wide financial aid and external scholarships available for your field, country, or level of study.
+International students are assessed under the same need-based financial aid principles as U.S. citizens across many Harvard colleges and graduate schools.
+While eligibility and coverage vary by program such as Harvard College, Harvard Business School, or the Graduate School of Education citizenship alone does not disqualify applicants from receiving aid.
+Additionally, some scholarships are offered by individual departments or external organizations, making it essential for applicants to explore both Harvard-wide financial aid opportunities and external funding options related to their field, country, or level of study.

 Scholarships Summary